instanceof

 - There is no casting.
 We can use the cat as if it was of type

-. - The scope of the
+Cat. - The scope of the

-variable is only inside theif
+catvariable is only inside theifblock.

 This is simpler, more concise, easier to read, and less error-prone.